altair-sossai/l4d2-playstats-web/README.md

 This ASP.NET MVC application (net8.0) serves as a ranking and statistics site for Left 4 Dead 2 matches.

+For an example of this site in action, visit the Brazilian community site at [https://l4d2.com.br/](https://l4d2.com.br/).

 ## Features

 - **Ranking System:** Utilizes data provided by the "Left 4 Dead 2 Match Data API" to create a comprehensive ranking system.
 [API Repository](https://github.com/altair-sossai/l4d2-playstats-api)